 The personal story that I just related is not a unique one.
 It is a sad fact that many of us know or will know someone who has or will suffer from a critical illness.
 Despite medical advances, critical illness is still all too common.
 Being diagnosed with a critical illness doesn’t only spell emotional and physical turmoil.
 It can also mean financial disaster for all those involved.
 If you are unable to work due to a critical illness, or if you have to give up work to look after a parent, spouse or child with a serious medical condition, you could quickly find yourself struggling to meet your financial obligations such as the mortgage and other regular bills.
 All this at a time when you may be having to find additional money to pay for medical treatment.

-Dr. Marius Barnard realized that many patients who had heart transplant surgery performed by his brother, suffered financially from the loss of their income and the increase in their expenses due to the high cost of treatment and their new lifestyles.
-To alleviate this financial burden he approached an insurance company in South Africa to create the first critical illness insurance, which would financially support patients before, during and after treatment by providing a non taxable lump sum benefit, paid out when a critical illness was diagnosed.
-Fortunate for us, because of Dr Barnard's foresight, critical illness insurance can now be purchased in Canada.
+Dr. Marius Barnard realized that many patients who had heart transplant surgery performed by his brother suffered financially from the loss of their income and the increase in their expenses due to the high cost of treatment and their new lifestyles.
+To alleviate this financial burden he approached an insurance company in South Africa to create the first critical illness insurance, which would financially support patients before, during and after treatment by providing a non-taxable lump sum benefit, paid out when a critical illness was diagnosed.
+Fortunately for us, because of Dr. Barnard’s foresight, critical illness insurance can now be purchased in Canada.